darioncassel/sok-differential-testing/index.md

 *B. Not-quite-so broken TLS*

-With the Not-quite-so-broken TLS, the authors of the paper sought to build a reference TLS implemention (nqsb-TLS) built through a re-engineered approach to security protocol specification and implementation.
+With the Not-quite-so-broken TLS, the authors of the paper sought to build a reference TLS implementation (nqsb-TLS) built through a re-engineered approach to security protocol specification and implementation.
 Although the aim of the paper was not the explicit testing of a TLS implementation, the authors' reference implementation can be used as a test oracle and was used for testing.

 ##### 1. Type

 The type of testing was *dynamic testing*, specifically *mutation-based fuzzing* and *penetration testing*.
 In the first case, the Frankencert method was used to generate 10,000 X.509 certificate chains and these were given to nqsb-TLS.
-In the second case, the authors set up a publically accessible server running nqsb-TLS and set a bounty for the successful compromise of the server.
+In the second case, the authors set up a publicly accessible server running nqsb-TLS and set a bounty for the successful compromise of the server.

 ##### 2. Accessibility